Senior Reporter

 As for his training strategy ahead of nationals: “Just practice and be patient,” as well as find confidence in “years of accomplishments.”

-Overall, of the 422 elite truckers from around the country that will meet for the 87th annual “Super Bowl of Safety,” about a third of the NTDC field this month will feature FedEx’s purple uniforms.
+Overall, of the 422 elite truckers from around the country that are meeting for the 87th annual “Super Bowl of Safety,” about a third of the NTDC field will feature FedEx’s purple uniforms.

 The FedEx and FedEx Freight standouts who, like Price, also earned state grand champion trophies are: Alabama’s David Hawk in 3-axle; Arizona’s David Coffel in 4-axle; Colorado’s Tyler Rogers in sleeper berth; Delaware’s Kevin Lemar in twin trailers; Idaho’s Adam Heim in 4-axle; Illinois’ Ritch Fundell in 3-axle; Indiana’s Brian Walker in sleeper berth; Kansas’ Terry Covey in tanker; Kentucky’s John Willinger in 5-axle; Louisiana’s Corey Mitchell in straight truck; Mississippi’s Michael Skinner in 3-axle; Nevada’s Matthew Hart in twin trailers; New York’s Mark McLean in 3-axle; Oregon’s Daniel Shamrell in 3-axle; Pennsylvania’s Michael Light in straight truck; South Dakota’s Josh Kelley in twin trailers; Tennessee’s Hobie Eirich in 4-axle; Texas’ Matthew Logan Montandon in step van; and Wisconsin’s Matthew Boenisch in flatbed.